bimodwien/full-STK-test/api/README.md

 - Ensure `DATABASE_URL` is reachable.
 - If schema changes, re-run `npx prisma generate` and `npx prisma migrate dev`.
 - Swagger not loading?
 Verify the server runs on the configured `PORT` and check CORS/network settings.
+- Using Docker?
+Ensure the container is running and the port (default 5432) is free.